ZuzooVn/face_ripper/README.md

 # Dependancies
 These scripts are dependant on the face_recognition app by ageitgey here https://github.com/ageitgey/face_recognition

 All dependancies required to run that are the depancies needed to be installed to run this.
+So go to that page, set it up in your env, then come back here.

 If you have a GPU you must install dlib in a specific way in order to use your GPU.